Working at height in Lewes

 Service profile across Lewes

-Across the historic core of Lewes, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+Across the historic core of Lewes, the typical service mix is eyebolt pull testing to BS EN 795 Type A on the High Street retail and heritage buildings, abseil-anchor six-monthly inspection to BS 8610 where rope access teams are on a facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
+Away from the conservation area the work is more conventional: mansafe cable-line and guardrail testing on the flat roofs of the East Sussex County Council estate and the care-home stock, and the same on the light-industrial units out at Cliffe Industrial Estate, much of it documentation-led across multi-building portfolios.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness